GP-S/HOTS/README.txt

 ############################## General information ##################################
 #####################################################################################
 #                                                                                   #
-#  HOTS is a game developed by engineering students from the graduate school ENSEA  #
+#  HOTS is a game developed by engineering students from the graduate school ENSEA. #
 #                                                                                   #
-#  This game was developed as part of programming project in our last year of ENSEA #
+#  This game was developed as a part of programming project in our last year of     #
-#                                                                                   #
+#  ENSEA.                                                                           #
 #                                                                                   #
-#  Polycode is completely free and open source (MIT license), with all development  #
+#  Polycode is completely free and open source (MIT license), with all developments #
 #  happening publicly on Github.
 Its core is written in C++ and currently runs on   #
-#  Mac, Windows and Linux with iOS and Android support planned in the future.       #
+#  Mac, Windows and Linux. iOS and Android support will be planned in the future.   #
 #                                                                                   #
 #                                                                                   #
 #####################################################################################